Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Discussion

-Understanding the alloying effects on the ITS of Fe-based alloys is highly desirable.
-To this end, we start from a previously established simple model based in structural energy differences.
-For binary and ternary vanadium based V$_{1-y-z}$Cr$_{y}$Ti$_{z}$ random solid solutions, $0\le y+z\le 0.1$, we established a qualitative correlation between the change of the ITS due to alloying and the change of the fcc-bcc structural energy difference (SED) of the alloy.~\cite{Xiaoqing:2012} Accordingly, the maximum stress ($\sigma^{\phantom{S}}_{\text{m}}$) was approximated by $\sigma^{\text{SED}}_{\text{m}}$ along the $[001]$ direction defined as
+In this section, we make an attempt to describe and predict the alloying effect on the ITS of Fe-based alloys using accessible physical quantities.
+To this end, we start from a previously established model applicable to bcc systems which is based on structural energy differences (SEDs): originally proposed for binary and ternary vanadium based V$_{1-y-z}$Cr$_{y}$Ti$_{z}$ random solid solutions ($0\le y+z\le 0.1$), we correlated the alloying induced change of the ITS on the primary tetragonal deformation path with that of the nearest minimum-energy barrier (saddle point) on a \emph{constrained} strain-energy curve~\cite{Xiaoqing:2013}.
+Specifically, the maximum stress ($\sigma^{\phantom{S}}_{\textrm{m}}$) along the $[001]$ direction was correlated with $\sigma^{\textrm{SED}}_{\textrm{m}}$ defined as